Wednesday, November 25, 2009

 A liquid crystal display which projects sound its sound thru it’s cracks.
 To increase portability in multi-input touch screen displays.
 Ie. lithographed piezoelectricity

-This makes me want to explore resistive properties but I’ve got to be productive
+This makes me want to explore resistive properties.

 additional data being sorted.